Vladislavlhp7/lay_summarisation/report/report.md

 ---
+title: |
-title: Lay It On Me.
+    Lay It On Me:

     Generating Easy-to-Read Summaries for Non-Experts
 author:
   - Ahmed Soliman
   - Marc Wenzlawski